tlamedia/gtm-kit/readme.txt

 #### Bugfixes:
 * An upgrade function was causing problems for multisite installations leading lost configuration.

+#### Other:
+* The load priority of the script 'gtmkit-js-before' has been lowered from 1 to 5 to allow user to register scripts before.

 = 1.23 =

 Release date: 2024-07-04